ahmedOmuharram/lunch-lotto/README.md

 This is the Chrome enhancement assignment for **Lunch Lotto** (forked), a Chrome extension designed to take the guesswork out of choosing what to eat for lunch, for CIS 3500 at the University of Pennsylvania.
 Taught by Professor Jérémie O. Lumbroso.

 This project was created for the **2025 MCIT Hackathon**, with the goal of promoting healthier eating habits while simplifying the decision-making process.
+All credit goes to original authors.

 ---